tolinwei/tube-vim/README.md

      If you encounter issues during Vim installation, or you need some instruction for other Linux distributions, try refer to this **[Building Vim from Source](https://github.com/Valloric/YouCompleteMe/wiki/Building-Vim-from-source)** in [YouCompleteMe](https://github.com/Valloric/YouCompleteMe)'s Github wiki.

-3. Install **zsh**, ideally also from software manger using like `sudo apt-get install zsh` or `sudo yum install zsh` or others.
+3. Install **zsh**, ideally also from software manger using like
+     ```
+     sudo apt-get install zsh
+     ```
+     or
+     ```
+     sudo yum install zsh
+     ```
+     or others.
 If you fail at certain point, try to follow this **[Installing ZSH](https://github.com/robbyrussell/oh-my-zsh/wiki/Installing-ZSH)** in [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)'s Github wiki page.

-     If you don't do this step successfully, you would encounter some errors when the installtion script of this repository tries to set `zsh` as your system's default shell.
+     If you don't do this step successfully, you would encounter some errors when the installtion script is trying to set `zsh` as your system's default shell.

 4. Then you can just use the similar command to start the installation.